percona/pmm/doc/source/deploy/server/ami.rst

 .. figure:: ../../.res/graphics/png/aws-marketplace.pmm.home-page.1.png

    The home page of PMM in AWS Marketplace.
-Click the Continue button to start setting up your instance.
-You can also preselect your region on this screen.

 Assuming that you have an AWS (Amazon Web Services) account, locate *Percona Monitoring and Management Server* in `AWS Marketplace
 <https://aws.amazon.com/marketplace/pp/B077J7FYGX>`_.

-In the |gui.pricing-information| section, select your region and choose an instance type in the table that shows the pricing for the software and infrastructure hosted in the region you have selected.
-Note that the recommended EC2 instance type is preselected for you.
+The |gui.pricing-information| section allows to select your region and choose an instance type in the table that shows the pricing for the software and infrastructure hosted in the region you have selected (the recommended EC2 instance type is preselected for you).
+Note that actual choice will be done later, and this table serves the information purposes, to plan costs.

 .. figure:: ../../.res/graphics/png/aws-marketplace.pmm.home-page.2.png